Requirements for FIRST Board of Directors members

 - A FIRST Board of Directors member is expected to assist the Board of Directors in determining whether recommendations originating from FIRST membership are substantive, and require a motion by the Board of Directors.

-- When necessary, A FIRST Board of Directors member is expected to assist in revising and proposing changes to FIRST's Vision and Mission statements in light of membership feedback and organisational direction requirements.
+- When necessary, A FIRST Board of Directors member is expected to assist in revising and proposing changes to FIRST's Vision and Mission statements in light of membership feedback and organizational direction requirements.

 - In the absence of other voluntary FIRST activities, a Board of Directors member can expect to spend two to five hours weekly on FIRST business.
 This does not include the time involved with attending Board of Directors meetings.
 In general, Board of Directors members have the flexibility to determine how best to fit their Board of Directors commitments into their schedule.
 Some commitments require prompt review and response in order to meet deadlines and contractual requirements.
 Otherwise, an Board of Directors member is expected to respond to requests from other Board of Directors members within one or two days.